Montgomery County Public Schools

 The Board of Education received Dr. Starr’s budget recommendation in December and has spent the past two months reviewing his request and hearing from the public.
 The Board held public hearings on January 11 and 18 and held work sessions on the budget January 25 and 26.
-The Board asked dozens of specific questions about the budget, which staff answered (see the questions and answers).
+The Board asked dozens of specific questions about the budget, which staff answered (

 Before the Board’s vote, Dr. Starr increased his recommended budget by $4.6 million to account for an increase in state aid.
 Dr. Starr is also recommending that funds be realigned within the budget to:

 - Support two middle schools that must develop alternative governance plans under the federal No Child Left Behind Act (

 - Create three additional prekindergarten classes for low income students;

 - Work with Gallup Consulting on a more robust staff engagement survey; and